Are you and your family ready to choose a puppy for your home?

 Be patient with timing

 Remember, the breeder needs to wait the right amount of time before he sends the puppy home with you!
+That ensures the puppy develops correctly and healthily.

 Many times it is easy for the buyer to become impatient if they have a puppy picked out, and possibly a down payment as well.
 However, a reputable breeder won’t bend the rules and keeps your puppy until it is old enough to go home with you.